Travel hacks for fighting germs in public spaces – updated March 2020

 Staying healthy and ready for whatever travel adventure beckons is vital.
-Who wants to be sick in a hotel bed when the Roman Coliseum or the Great Wall are nearby begging to be seen?
-That makes fighting germs in public places No. 1 on your to-do list when traveling since you can’t avoid public places!
+Who wants to be sick in a hotel bed, or a hospital, when the Roman Coliseum or the Great Wall are nearby begging to be seen?
+That makes fighting germs (like the new coronavirus) No. 1 on your to-do list when traveling since you can’t avoid public places!

-There are the obvious tips: Wash your hands as often as possible, try not to touch your hands to your mouth or eyes, and carry hand sanitizer (and use it!).
+There are the obvious travel hacks for fighting germs: Wash your hands as often as possible, try not to touch your hands to your mouth or eyes, don’t shake hands of others (fist bumps are better) and carry hand sanitizer (and use it!).
 But there are also a few other tips to keep in mind in fighting germs in public places.
 Remember that many of these germ-fighting hacks for fending off bugs and bacteria and staying healthy cross over, so take the concepts and run with them!
-And of course there are a million ways to protect yourself from germs.
-These are just a few of the top tips.
+And of course, there are a million ways to protect yourself from germs.
+These are just a few of the top ones.

 Getting there: Fighting germs in airplanes

 Think about all those people traveling together in that relatively small space, often for many hours at a time.
 If every adult averages 2-3 colds a year (and children many more) according to the U.S. Centers for Disease Control and Prevention, your chances are good that a few of the folks you are traveling with are sick.